- Intake: 11

 - Faculty website: www.medschl.cam.ac.uk

 The pre-clinical phase of the Medicine course lasts 3 years.
 In Part I, our students build a solid scientific foundation for the clinical training to follow - this is a key feature of the Cambridge course.
-The first year (Part IA) covers anatomy, physiology and biochemistry plus a short lecture series on medical statistics and sociology.
-The second year (Part IB) covers the core courses of neurosciences, pharmacology, pathology and human reproduction and anatomy of the head and neck.
+The first year (Part IA) covers anatomy, physiology and biochemistry plus short lecture series on medical statistics and sociology of health.
+The second year (Part IB) covers the core courses of neurosciences, pharmacology, pathology, human reproduction and anatomy of the head & neck.
 Lectures and practical classes are held in the University science departments with students from other colleges.
 Small group tutorials (supervisions) take place in Queens', usually in the evenings.
 Students typically have 3-4 supervisions per week to explore the lectures in more depth, with time for discussion of set work and help with exam preparation.
 Introductory statistics, sociology of health and anatomy of the head & neck are examined in March.
 The main “Tripos” exams are held in May/June with three papers for each of the main subjects (MCQ, practical, and essay papers).
-During the summer break, following the second year our students are encouraged to seek laboratory research experience.
-Typically, about half our students join our 6-week cancer research program organised by the University of Baylor, Texas.
-Others seek projects locally in Cambridge laboratories or elsewhere in the UK.
+During the summer break, following the second year our students are encouraged to seek laboratory research experience either locally in Cambridge laboratories or elsewhere in the UK or abroad.

 Pre-clinical patient contact:

 The pre-clinical course is complemented by the longitudinal “Preparing for Patients” strand designed to develop important communication skills.
-In the first year each student undertakes two General Practice visits and completes a piece of reflective coursework, followed in the second year by two hospital visits and second piece of coursework.
-Prior to starting Part II each student arranges a visit to a community voluntary agency and an organisation of alternative medicine.
+In the first year each student undertakes General Practice visits arranged by the Faculty of Biology and completes a piece of reflective coursework, followed in the second year by one hospital visit and second piece of coursework.
+Prior to starting Part II each student arranges visits to community-based health-related agencies.
 After which they reflect on how this contributes to patient care.
 Finally, in the third-year pairs of students follow a woman through her pregnancy and the early post-partum period.

 After successfully completing their preclinical course, all Cambridge Medical Science students enrol on the standard 3 year clinical course.
 While studying in the research-rich environment of the Cambridge Biomedical Campus, students are encouraged to pursue areas of their own interest in a series of clinical and research-based student selected components, after which some students may choose to enroll on the MB/PhD programme.
 Students also study at a number of Regional Partner NHS Trust hospitals throughout the East of England and in teaching general practices in both Cambridge and the surrounding region.
 A major feature of the clinical course is an elective to study medicine for a couple of months anywhere in the world.
 Previous students have seen general practice in Cuba, general medicine and paediatrics in Fiji and surgery in Cambodia.